rbspy/rbspy/README.md

 When recording, rbspy will by default save data to `~/.cache/rbspy/records`.
 You can also specify an output file with `--file`.

+## On the "Dropped X/Y stack traces because of errors" message

+rbspy does not stop your Ruby processes to collect information about what it's doing.
+This is for both performance reasons and general production-safety reasons -- only **reading** from your Ruby processes and not altering them in any way means that rbspy is safer to run on production Ruby applications. rbspy does not use ptrace or signals.

+This means that sometimes rbspy will try to read a stack trace out of a Ruby process, there will be a race, and the memory of that process will temporarily be in an invalid state which means rbspy can't collect its stack. `rbspy record` handles this by just dropping that stack trace and trying again later, and reports the total number of dropped stack traces when it's done.

+A typical error message here is something like "Dropped 13/3700 stack traces because of errors".
+If you're seeing high error rates (more than 1/100 or so), please create an issue.

 ## Missing features

 * Mac support